 Materials with low dielectric-constant values (such as plastics) build up high surface charges.
-Materials that have low volume and/or surface resistivity help charge leakage from the material and thus reduce voltage, which, in turn, will increase the dielectric constant.
-Plastics generally have high surface resistance (>1015 Ohm) at 20°C and 50% relative air humidity.
+Materials that have low volume and/or surface resistivity help charge leakage from the material and thus reduce voltage, which, in turn, increases the dielectric constant.
+Plastics generally have high surface resistance (>10 Ohm) at 20°C and 50% relative air humidity.
 These values decrease rapidly as the relative humidity increases.
 In addition, the dielectric constants of many of the polymers present in shredder residue are very close or even overlap.
-The of Some Plastics
+The dielectric constant also depends on the temperature and frequency (Hz).
+Typical values of the dielectric constant of some of these polymers are reported in Table 5.1.